-10 Of The Trendiest Flowers For Your Home And Garden
+Why Not Enjoy Some Of The Trendiest Flowers For Your Home And Garden?

-(Warning!
+Warning!
 Never sample any flower without first researching it.
-Sampling them without knowing about them can make you very sick!)
+Testing them without knowing about them can make you very sick!

-I’m always excited to learn about what flowers are trending and how I can use them in my home, garden, and my recipes.
+I’m always excited to learn about the trendiest flowers and how I can use them in my home, garden, and my recipes.
 Let’s start with one of my favorites!

 Last summer, I added a lavender shrub to my garden and can’t wait to see the blooms this year!

 Lavender is a member of the mint family – wow, I didn’t know that, did you?
-It’s also used a lot in baking.
+Of course, you can use lavender in baking too.
 You will see it featured as a decoration or paired with various cheeses too.
 It offers not only a soothing fragrance but also used for its ability to enhance foods.

 I’ve read you can use Lavender for the following ailments: